nascx/how-to-sort-an-array-of-object-by-two-fields-in-typescript/README.md

-# how to sort a list of objects based on more than one parameter in TypeScript
+# How to sort a list of objects based on more than one parameter in TypeScript